IsaacDexter/DirectX-12-Toolkit-Framework/EMTE/EMTE/notes.md

 * stores a single variable that indicates the last value used to **signal** the fence
 * create at least one fence for each command queue
 	* multiple command queues can wait on a fence to reach a specific value
-	* fence should only be signaled from a single command queue
+	* fence should only be signalled from a single command queue
 * application tracks a **fence value** used to signal the fence
 ## Command list
 * issues commands: